Driving Under the Influence

 STEP TWO – LEGALITY OF ARREST AND POLICE CONDUCT

-In some situations the Court has the power to disallow breath specimens as a result of the unlawful arrest or from the conduct of the arresting officers.
+The court has the power to exclude the crown’s case as a result of unlawful arrest or from the conduct of the arresting officers.
 Here are some examples

-• Excessive force or intimidation.
-A number of clients have had charges dismissed due to intimidation, and the inappropriate use of strip searches and taser guns.
+- Excessive force or intimidation.
+A number of clients have had charges dismissed due to intimidation, disproportionate force and the inappropriate use of strip searches and taser guns.

-• Using handcuffs without justification contrary to ACPO guidelines
+- Using handcuffs without justification is by definition an assault under ACPO guidelines

-• Insulting or inappropriate behaviour can result in the case being dismissed.
-A case against one of our clients was dropped due to unwanted attention.
+- Insulting or inappropriate behaviour can result in the case being dismissed.
+A case against one of our clients was dropped due to inappropriate and unwanted attention by an officer.

-• The police are required by force policy to arrange hospital assessment where your airbags inflate.
+- The police are required by force policy to arrange hospital assessment where your airbags deploy after a collision.

 STEP THREE – NON DISCLOSURE